-Have you found that what you value most are your naturally creative instincts?
+Have you found that what you value most is your naturally creative instinct?
 Look no further than a degree in graphic design.

-A degree in graphic design will not only enhance the skills you already obtain, it will also open up more than a few opportunities for solid careers in art directing, film editing, product and web design, architectural drafting, and technical writing to name a few.
+A degree in graphic design will not only enhance the skills you already obtain, but it will also open up more than a few opportunities for solid careers in art directing, film editing, product and web design, architectural drafting, and technical writing, to name a few.

 Starting out, a new physicist can expect to earn around $55,610 per year.
 After just 10 years in the field, that number jumps to nearly $100,000 annually.